anuddeeph1/Descheduler-lownodeutilzation-v125/README.md

-# descheduler-v125
+#Descheduler-lownodeutilzation-v125
-Manifests used to install descheduler v1.25 on k8s version v1.25
+Manifests used to install Descheduler with LowNodeUtilization v1.25 on k8s version v1.25

 ## Quick Start